How to install hd security cameras on a prewired home

 When it comes to securing your home, installing HD security cameras can provide you with peace of mind knowing that your property is being monitored.
 Whether you have a prewired home or not, setting up these cameras is a relatively straightforward process.
 Here is a step-by-step guide to help you get started:

-See also How to use home computer as security camera dvr
+See also How to make a homemade wireless security camera

 1. Determine Camera Locations